Garden State Parkway: 1980s

 On November 19, 1986, exit 131B was opened to traffic.
 The interchange, which was constructed as part of a related upgrade to Metropark station, cost $4.4 million to construct.
 In 1987, the NJHA purchased the 19 mi of road that had been constructed by what is now the New Jersey Department of Transportation.
-These state-maintained segments were located in Cape May County between exits 6 and exits 12, in Ocean County between exit 80 and exit 83, and between exit 129 and exit 140.
+These state-maintained segments were located in Cape May County between exits 6 and exits 12, in Ocean County between exit 80 and exit 83, and in Middlesex and Union counties between exit 129 and exit 140.
 NJDOT sold the sections for one dollar with the requirement that tolls were never to be charged on them.
 That same year, the roadway between mileposts 99.5 and 83.5 was restriped from two lanes with a shoulder to three lanes with no shoulder.
-In December 1986, a new right hand ramp at exit 100 was opened, the existing the left-hand one was then closed permanently.
+In December 1986, a new right hand ramp at exit 100 was opened; the existing the left-hand one was then closed permanently.
 Work also began in March 1987, to construct new overpasses, implode the existing ones, replacing lighting and signage, reconstructing the unaltered exits to meet with the new overpasses, and widening the parkway in the area from four lanes to six lanes.
 Work on the project was fully complete by December 1987.
-In 1988, the northbound exit 105 ramp was reconstructed, a new loop ramp was built to feed onto NJ route 18 northbound was built, and the existing deceleration lane was replaced by a new one.
+In 1988, the northbound exit 105 ramp was reconstructed, a new loop ramp to feed onto Route 18 northbound was built, and the existing deceleration lane was replaced by a new one.
 In addition, an on-ramp was built that allows southbound Route 18 traffic to enter the southbound local roadway.